 According to Professor John Jerrim of the UCL Institute of Education in London, the high levels of immigration in Canada are part of Canada’s success story in education.
 Many immigrant families (if not all!) want to succeed in the new country; they have high levels of expectations, which are also likely to boost school results of their children.
 Many Canadian families want their children to excel at school, and students are really motivated to learn.

 The year 2017 was a bumper year for Canada in terms of education, with many overseas students seeing Canada as a North American alternative to the United States.
 Just 150 years after its founding, Canada is proud to claim the status of an education superpower.

-At Jane Katkova & Associates, we are Canadian immigration experts.
+At Jane Katkova & Associates – Canadian Immigration, Global Mobility Experts, we are experienced immigration consultants.
 We offer all kinds of student support packages – from helping you with visa applications to complete packages, which include careful and knowledgeable advice related to selection, enrollment, academic counselling, transition coordination, and all other kinds of assistance to students, including study permit in Canada.

 Please write to us at email@example.com or call +1 (416) 661-4487 to learn how we can help in your specific situation.